 We are lucky to live in a community which values education and provides a multitude of educational options for families searching for the right fit for their children.
 We cannot meet the needs of every child, and we work hard to work with parents during the admissions process to help them understand if Hilldale is indeed the right fit.
 Please read the following to see if Hilldale may be the right fit for your child.

 - Hilldale's aim is to provide a home for children who need more academic challenge.
 If your child is above average, bright, or gifted, Hilldale may be the right place for your child.

 - We work a full year ahead in terms of the curriculum, and we work at grade level in terms of social-emotional development.
-We want to challenge students in the areas where they need challenge, and support students where they need a boost.
+We want to challenge students in the areas where they need challenge and support students where they need a boost.
 Students need to be ready and eager for more acceleration - both in content and in pace.

-- Each child is assessed thoroughly through the use of the parent application, previous/ current teacher recommendation, standardized assessments, readiness markers, a classroom visit, parent-principal discussion, and Hilldale teacher recommendation.
+- Each child is assessed thoroughly through the use of the parent application, previous/ current teacher recommendation, standardized assessments, readiness markers, a classroom visit, parent-principal interview, and the Hilldale teacher recommendation.
 The principal carefully and thoughtfully weighs all of this information and makes a decision based upon your child's readiness for the program and the makeup of the class.